-Every guidewire is provided in a dispenser package.
-Remove the guidewire anti-migration clip before dispensing the guidewire.
+Every guidewire is provided in a dispenser package within a Tyvek pouch.
+Remove the guidewire from the Tyvek pouch.
 Remove the guidewire protective cap immediately prior to guidewire use.
 Prepare the guidewire prior to insertion.
 It is recommended that the dispenser be filled with heparinized solutions (e.g. saline or dextrose) to bathe the guidewire during insertion.